kislaykishore/mssqlpgbridge/README.md

 * To load the driver, execute `Class.forName("mssqlpgbridge.driver.PgAdapterDriver");`
 * JDBC URLs have similar construct as that of the Postgres JDBC driver, just that, instead of jdbc:postgresql://, here we have jdbc:mssqlpgbridge://
+* Refer to the test cases for samples

 ## Contributing